15 school lunches around the world

 Are You Interested In Learning More

-If you are interested in learning more about what schoolchildren eat around the world, you should check out this book called What’s for Lunch?
+If you are interested in learning more about what schoolchildren eat around the world, you should check out this book called What’s for Lunch around the world?

 In What’s for Lunch, Andrea Curtis talks about inequality in the food eaten by a typical school child from thirteen countries around the world, including Afghanistan, Kenya, Russia, Japan, United States, Canada, Mexico and Brazil.